-Pastafrolles: is the well-known pastry with dough and jam. (the well-known pastaflora),
+Pastafrolles: is the well-known pastry with dough and jam. (known as pastaflora in the rest of Greece),

 Fogatsa: a kind of bun of Venetian origin.

-Tzaletia: kneaded with butter and cornflower and baked in the oven, and are then drizzled with water mixed with orange juice and sprinkled with sugar.
+Tzaletia: kind of pancakes kneaded with butter and cornflower and baked in the oven, and are then drizzled with water mixed with orange juice and sprinkled with sugar.